diffix/test-syndiffix/README.md

 These tests all assume a root directory whose location is defined by the environment variable `AB_RESULTS_DIR`.
 The `AB_RESULTS_DIR` has a number of default subdirectories (which must be configured prior to running the tests):

-There are five different types of directories under the root directory:
+There are six different types of directories under the root directory:

 * csv library: contains CSV datasets for testing.
 * synthetic data building results: contains the results of building synthetic data.
 Has one sub-directory per method (or different set of method parameters).
 * measurement results: contains the results of measuring data quality from the synthetic data.
 * measurement summaries: contains graphs that summarize the measurements
 * run commands: contains the commands used to run the tests, including SLURM jobs
+* original ML measures: the ML model scores against the original data

 The code is setup so that there is one group of these five directories per distinct set of CSV files.
-They can be named anything, but by convention are csvXXX, resultsXXX, measuresXXX, summXXX, and runXXX.
+They can be named anything, but by convention are csvXXX, resultsXXX, measuresXXX, summXXX, and runXXX, origMlXXX.

 ### Synthetic data methods